 - In a small saucepan, bring sugar and 4 tablespoons juice to a boil.

-- Combine r6 tablespoons juice and cornstarch in another small bowl.
+- Combine remaining 6 tablespoons juice and cornstarch in another small bowl.

 - Stir until dissolved and whisk into boiling orange juice.

 - Remove from heat.
 Stir in softened gelatin.